EgoDex: Learning Dexterous Manipulation from Large-Scale Egocentric Video¶

 - Architectures: Encoder-Decoder Transformer and Decoder-only Transformer.

-- Trained for 50K steps, batch size 2048, on 8×A100 GPUs.
+- Trained for 50K steps with a batch size of 2048 using 8×A100 GPUs.

 Key Experimental Results¶